Sri Lanka Country Commercial Guide

 Methods of Payment

-To clear goods through customs, the importer should submit relevant shipping documents certified by a commercial bank and customs declaration forms to the Sri Lanka Department of Customs.
-In the case of an import made on AP basis, goods will be released on submission of satisfactory proof of payment such as bank confirmations.
-In the case of an import made on consignment-account basis, goods will be released by customs on the submission of clearance documents.
+To clear goods through customs, importers must submit relevant shipping documents certified by a commercial bank along with customs declaration forms to the Department of Customs.
+Imports made on an advance payment basis may be released upon submission of satisfactory proof of payment, such as bank confirmations.
+Imports made on a consignment-account basis may be released upon submission of clearance documents.

 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.